 - Toraya no Nyanko’s “Paw-Mochi”

 - Kaki (Persimmon) Flavored Sweets at Ishii Sweets on Sanjodori

 1. Pamba Pipi’s Cotton Candies

-Kuzu-kiri is made of kudzu (arrowroot) starch and is actually listed among Nara’s traditional sweets.
-A refined specialty composed of jiggling translucent strips served with kinako and kuromitsu (black syrup).
-Eating kuzu-kiri with your chopsticks is a must-try thrilling experience, as well as a bit of a battle.
+One of Nara’s traditional sweets, kuzu-kiri is made of kuzu (arrowroot) starch.
+It's a refined specialty composed of jiggling translucent strips served with kinako (soybean powder) and kuromitsu (black sugar syrup).
+Eating kuzu-kiri with your chopsticks is a must-try experience (as well as a bit of a battle).

 3. Toraya no Nyanko’s “Paw-Mochi”

-Another occasion to relish stretchy mochi texture and dive into Japanese kawaii culture, a visit to Toraya no Nyanko will surely make you smile.
+If you relish the stretchy texture of mochi and adore your feline friends, a visit to Toraya no Nyanko will surely make you smile.

 4. Kasuga-an’s Satsuma-Yaki